Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 Negative impact

 This proposal has been assessed as having a negative or uneven impact on gender equality.
 While the policy has not been designed to have a gender bias, existing workforce imbalances mean the impact of this proposal will be uneven.
 The existing workforce is made up of X% men and Y% women.
 As the proposal will provide resources to the existing male-dominated workforce, the benefits will flow mostly to men, which may aggravate the gender pay gap, or slow its closing.
+This is at odds with the economic equality and security priority area of Working for Women: A Strategy for Gender Equality (Working for Women)

 The provision of resources to the existing workforce is necessary and urgent to smoothly transition from old industries into emerging industries.
 The negative/uneven impact of this proposal will be mitigated with the accompanying proposal (X refers).
 The accompanying proposal will provide targeted support for women to participate in new industries, to prevent replication of a gender segregated workforce.
+The proposal will contribute to the economic equality and security priority area of Working for Women.
+In particular, the proposal will support Outcome 3.1: The gender pay gap closes, and Outcome 3.2: Industries and occupations are less gender segregated.